elisa-aleman/elisa-aleman.github.io/en/_posts/2020-06-23-first-blog.md

 lang-ref: first-blog
 author: Elisa Claire Alemán Carreón, PhD
 date: 2022-06-23 08:00:00 +0900
+description: Hello everyone!
+This is mostly a test to see if my blog works correctly but I'd also like to talk about my motivations behind writing this blog in particular.
+I want to write about social issues, diversity and inclusion, and the intersecion with engineering and living in Japan.
 ---

 Hello everyone!
 This is mostly a test to see if my blog works correctly but I'd also like to talk about my motivations behind writing this blog in particular.